 Summary of Michelangelo

-- Michelangelo's dexterity with carving an entire sculpture from a single block of marble remains unparalleled.
+- Michelangelo's dexterity with carving an entire sculpture from a single block of marble remains unmatched.
 He once said, "I saw the angel in the marble and carved until I set him free."
-He was known as one who could conjure real life from stone.
+He was known as the sculptor who could summon the living from stone.

 The Life of Michelangelo

 "The sculptor's hand can only break the spell to free the figures slumbering in the stone," Michelangelo famously said.
-Carved from a single block of marble, each figure came alive with physical and psychological power, making him the most famous sculptor of all time.
+Carved from a single block of marble, each figure he sculpted came alive with physical and psychological power, making him the most famous sculptor in history.

 Important Art by Michelangelo

-This statue of Bacchus depicts the Roman god of wine precariously perched on a rock in a state of drunkenness.
-He wears a wreath of ivy and holds a goblet in one hand, brought up toward his lips for a drink.
-In the other hand, he holds a lion skin, which is a symbol for death derived from the myth of Hercules.
-From behind his left leg peeks a satyr, significant to the cult of Bacchus often representing a drunken, lusty, woodland deity.
+Bacchus, Michelangelo's first surviving large statue, depicts the Roman god of wine precariously balancing on a rock in a state of intoxication.
+He wears a wreath of ivy and holds a goblet in one hand, raised up toward his lips.
+In the other hand, he holds a lion skin, which is a symbol of death as derived from the myth of Hercules.
+From behind his left leg peeks a satyr, significant to the cult of Bacchus as often representing a drunken, lusty, woodland deity.
+The art historian Creighton E. Gilbert writes, "The Bacchus relies on ancient Roman nude figures as a point of departure, but it is much more mobile and more complex in outline.
+The conscious instability evokes the god of wine and Dionysian [relating to the sensuous and the orgiastic] revels with extraordinary virtuosity.
+Made for a garden, it is also unique among Michelangelo's works in calling for observation from all sides rather than primarily from the front."

-The work, one of Michelangelo's earliest, caused much controversy.
+The work caused considerable controversy when it was unveiled.
 It was originally commissioned by Cardinal Riario and was inspired by a description of a lost bronze sculpture by the ancient sculptor Praxiteles.
 But when Riario saw the finished piece he found it inappropriate and rejected it.
-Michelangelo sold it to his banker Jacopo Galli instead.
+Michelangelo duly sold it to his banker, Jacopo Galli.

-Despite its colored past though, the piece is evidence of Michelangelo's early genius.
-His excellent knowledge of anatomy is seen in the androgynous figure's body which Vasari described as having the "the slenderness of a young man and the fleshy roundness of a woman."
-A high center of gravity lends the figure a sense of captured movement, which Michelangelo would later perfect even further for David.
-Although intended to mimic classical Greek sculpture and distressed toward an antique appearance, Michelangelo remained true to what in visual human terms it means to be drunk; the unseemly swaying body was unlike any depiction of a god in classical Greek and Roman sculpture.
+Despite its checkered past, the piece is early evidence of Michelangelo's genius.
+His excellent knowledge of anatomy is seen in the androgynous figure's body which biographer Giorgio Vasari described as having the "the slenderness of a young man and the fleshy roundness of a woman."
+A high center of gravity lends the figure a sense of captured movement, which Michelangelo would later perfect for David.
+Although intended to mimic classical Greek sculpture Michelangelo remained true to what it means to be drunk; the unseemly swaying body was unlike any depiction of a god previously.
 Art historian Claire McCoy said of the sculpture, "Bacchus marked a moment when originality and imitation of the antique came together."

-Although the work continued a long tradition of devotional images used as aids for prayer, which was developed in Germany in the 1300s, the depiction was uniquely connotative of Italian Renaissance art of the time.
-Many artists were translating traditional religious narratives in a highly humanist vein blurring the boundaries between the divine and man by humanizing noted biblical figures and taking liberties with expression.
-Mary was a common subject, portrayed in myriad ways, and in this piece Michelangelo presented her not as a woman in her fifties, but as an unusually youthful beauty.
+Although the work continued a long tradition of devotional images, stretching back to 14th century Germany, the depiction was unique to Italian Renaissance art of the time.
+Many artists were translating traditional religious narratives in a more humanist vein, blurring the boundaries between the divine and man by humanizing biblical figures and by taking liberties with expression.
+Mary was a popular subject, portrayed in myriad ways, and in this piece Michelangelo presented her, not as a mother in her fifties, but as a figure of youthful beauty.
 As Michelangelo related to his biographer Ascanio Condivi, "Do you not know that chaste women stay fresh much more than those who are not chaste?"

-Not only was Pietà the first depiction of the scene in marble, but Michelangelo also moved away from the depiction of the Virgin's suffering which was usually portrayed in Pietàs of the time, instead presenting her with a deep sense of maternal tenderness for her child.
-Christ too, shows little sign of his recent crucifixion with only slightly discernible small nail marks in his hands and the wound in his side.
-Rather than a dead Christ, he looks as if he is asleep in the arms of his mother as she waits for him to awake, symbolic of the resurrection.
+Not only was Pietà the first interpretation of the scene in marble, but Michelangelo also moved away from the depiction of the Virgin's suffering which was usually portrayed in Pietàs of the time, presenting her instead with a profound sense of maternal tenderness.
+Christ too, shows little sign of his recent crucifixion with only slightly discernible nail marks in his hands and through the small wound in his side.
+Rather than a dead man, he looks as if he is sleeping in the arms of his mother while she waits for her son to awaken.

 Marble - Vatican City

+While the statue was widely revered, it was also reviled for its sexual explicitness.
+For instance, during the late nineteenth century, a plaster cast of David was exhibited at London's Victoria and Albert Museum.
+So as not to offend the tastes of noble women, Queen Victoria ordered that a "detachable" plaster fig leaf be added to the figure to protect David's modesty.
 On another occasion, a replica of David was offered to the municipality of Jerusalem to mark the 3,000th anniversary of King David's conquest of the city.
 Religious factions in Jerusalem urged that the gift be declined because the naked figure was considered pornographic.
-A fully clad replica of David by Andrea del Verrocchio, a Florentine contemporary of Michelangelo, was donated instead.
+A fully clothed replica of David by Andrea del Verrocchio, a Florentine contemporary of Michelangelo, was accepted in its place.

 Doni Tondo (Holy Family)

-Holy Family, the only finished panel painting by the artist to survive, was commissioned by Agnolo Doni for his marriage to Maddalena Strozzi, daughter of a powerful Tuscan family, which gives it its name.
-It portrays Jesus, Mary, Joseph, and an infant John the Baptist.
+Holy Family, the only finished panel painting by the artist to survive, was commissioned by Agnolo Doni (which gives it its name) to commemorate his marriage to Maddalena Strozzi, daughter of a powerful Tuscan family.
+The inclusion of the infant St. John further suggests it was intended for mark the news of Maddalena's pregnancy (the couple's first child, Maria, was born in 1507).
+Moreover, botanists have identified the plant on the left as a clitoria plant that, like Mary's braid, was a symbol of fertility.
+The painting portrays Jesus, Mary, Joseph, and an infant John the Baptist.
 The intimate tenderness of the figures governed by the father's loving gaze emphasizes the love of family and divine love, representing the cores of Christian faith.
 In contrast, the five nude males in the background symbolize pagans awaiting redemption.
 The round (tondo) form was customary for private commissions and Michelangelo designed the intricate gold carved wooden frame.
 The work is believed to be entirely by his hand.

 We find many of the artist's influences in this painting, including Signorelli's Madonna.
-It is also said to have been influenced by Leonardo's The Virgin and Child with St Anne, a cartoon (full scale drawing) that Michelangelo saw while working on his David in 1501.
-The nude figures in the background are said to have been influenced by the ancient statue of Laocoön and His Sons (the Trojan priest) attributed to the Greek sculptors Agesander, Athenodoros and Polydorus, which was excavated in Rome in 1506 and publicly displayed in the Vatican.
+It is also said to have been influenced by Leonardo's The Virgin and Child with St. Anne, a full scale drawing that Michelangelo saw while working on his David in 1501.
+The nude figures in the background are thought to have been influenced by the ancient statue of Laocoön and His Sons attributed to the Greek sculptors Agesander, Athenodoros, and Polydorus, which was excavated in Rome in 1506 and publicly displayed in the Vatican.

-Yet influences aside, the piece is distinctly Michelangelo, an example of his individualism, which was considered very avant-garde for the time.
-It was a significant shift from the serene, static rendition of figures depicted in classical Roman and Greek sculpture.
-Its twisting figures signify enormous energy and movement and the vibrant colors add to the majesty of the work, which were later used in his frescos in the Sistine Chapel.
-The soft modelling of the figures in the background with the focused details in the foreground gives this small painting great depth.
+Yet these influences aside, the piece is an example of the artist's individualism, which was even considered avant-garde in its time.
+The painting represented a significant shift from the serene, static rendition of figures depicted in classical Roman and Greek sculpture.
+Michelangelo's twisting figures signify great energy and movement, and the vibrant colors add to the majesty of the work, which were later used in his frescos in the Sistine Chapel.
+The soft modeling of the figures in the background with the focused details in the foreground gives this small painting its great depth.

-This painting is said to have laid the foundations of Mannerism which in contrast to the High Renaissance devotion to proportion and idealized beauty, preferred exaggeration and affectation rather than natural realism.
+This painting might be said to anticipate the Mannerist style which, in contrast to the High Renaissance commitment to proportion and idealized beauty, showed a preference for exaggeration and affectation over naturalism.

 The Creation of Adam

-This legendary painting, part of the vast masterpiece that adorns the Sistine Chapel, shows Adam as a muscular classical nude, reclining on the left, as he extends his hand toward God who fills the right half of the painting.
+This legendary image, part of the vast masterpiece that adorns the ceiling of the Vatican City's Sistine Chapel, shows Adam as a muscular classical nude, reclining on the left, as he extends his hand toward God who fills the right half of the painting.
 God rushes toward him, his haste conveyed by his white flaring robe and the energetic movements of his body.
-God is surrounded by angels and cherubim, all encased within a red cloud, while a feminine figure thought to be Eve or Sophia, symbol of wisdom, peers out with curious interest from underneath God's arm.
-Behind Adam, the green ledge upon which he lies, and the mountainous background create a strong diagonal, emphasizing the division between mortal he and heavenly God.
+God is surrounded by angels and cherubim, all encased within a red cloud, while a feminine figure, thought to be Eve (first woman) or Sophia (symbol of wisdom), peers out with curious interest from underneath God's arm.
+Behind Adam, the green ledge upon which he lies, and the mountainous background create a strong diagonal, emphasizing the division between mortal man and heavenly God.
 As a result the viewer's eye is drawn to the hands of God and Adam, outlined in the central space, almost touching.
 Some have noted that the shape of the red cloud resembles the shape of the human brain, as if the artist meant to imply God's intent to infuse Adam with not merely animate life, but also the important gift of consciousness.

 This was an innovative depiction of the creation of Adam.
 Contrary to traditional artworks, God is not shown as aloof and regal, separate and above mortal man.
 For Michelangelo, it was important to depict the all-powerful giver of life as one distinctly intimate with man, whom he created in his own image.
 This reflected the humanist ideals of man's essential place in the world and the connection to the divine.
-The bodies maintain the sculptural quality so reminiscent of his painting, carrying on the mastery of human anatomy signature to the High Renaissance.
+The bodies have a sculptural quality that replicate the mastery of the artist's command of human anatomy.